eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 * `Git <https://git-scm.com/>`__ version control system;
 * `CMake <https://cmake.org/download/>`__, version 3.10 or later;
 * Optionally `OpenSSL <https://www.openssl.org/>`__, preferably version 1.1 or
   later to use TLS over TCP.
-If you need to reduce the footprint or if you have issues with the FindOpenSSL CMake script, you can explicitly disable this by setting ENABLE\_SSL=NO
+If you need to reduce the footprint or have issues with the FindOpenSSL CMake script, you can explicitly disable this by setting ENABLE\_SSL=NO

 On Linux, install these dependencies with a package manager of your choice: